 |Langley Hall in 2014.|

 Inside, the plan is somewhat unusual, as the house is designed around a disproportionately large drawing room (some 30 by 20 feet); as a result the hall is long and narrow and leads through a screen of two arches into a rather tight staircase hall, and a morning room, dining room and study are squeezed into the remaining corners of the house.
 By the mid 20th century the room functions had been altered and the large room was used as the dining room, with the panelled room being a study.
 The interior decoration is severely plain but has apparently been little altered, and still has the original moulded plaster cornices, panelling, and fielded panelled doors.
 The house remained in the Ashe family until 1998 when it was sold and subsequently restored by the new owners.
-The house was sold again more recently and is currently used as a wedding venue.
+The house was sold again more recently.

 Descent: Henry White sold 1657 to Samuel Ashe (c.1620-1708); to son, Joseph Ashe (1685-1725); to son, Joseph Ashe (1711-58); to brother, Rev. Robert Ashe (1718-74); to son, Robert Ashe (1747-1829); to son, Rev. Robert Ashe (1781-1855); to son, Rev. Robert Martyn Ashe (1807-85); to daughter, Thermuthius Mary Ashe (1856-1935); to nephew, Maj.
 Charles Richard Leslie Scott (later Scott-Ashe) (1898-1978); to nephew, Robert Edward Arthur Scott-Ashe (b.
 1939), who sold 1998.